ibm-cloud-docs/openwhisk/pkg_natlang_understanding.md

 1. In the {{site.data.keyword.openwhisk_short}} console, go to the [Create page ](https://cloud.ibm.com/functions/create){: external}.

 2. Select the namespace that you want to install the package into.
-Namespaces are formed from the combined org and space names.

 3. Click **Install Packages**.